Configuring the environment

 AllowOverride All

-• On page General, set useful site identifier, e.g. phasenumkehr, set usefule title, set the etnry point to phasenumkehr.peter.local (watch for the railing slash).
+- On page General, set useful site identifier, e.g. phasenumkehr, set usefule title, set the entry point to phasenumkehr.peter.local (watch for the trailing slash).

 Getting Typo3 running on OpenSuSE Leap